 You're interested in a particular technology field but have no idea where to begin.
 You've got a patent search tool called PatSnap available to you but have no idea what you can do with it to achieve your goals.
 In this article, I am going to go through how you would use PatSnap to achieve these goals.

 The obvious place to start is a simple keyword search but even for something like this, there are certain ways of doing it which will help you get results closer to what you are interested in.
-Let's say you are interested in the automotive industry and you go to the search page and simply type "car" into the "All Fields" search box.
+Let's say you are interested in the automotive industry and you go to the search page and simply type "car" into the "Main Fields" search box.

 Once you reach the search results page after you have performed this search, you can see lots of results that contain the word "car".

 The issue with this is that patent owners often use synonyms within their patent applications since this makes it harder for their competitors to find their patents.
 Because of this it is worth also using the various synonyms for the keywords you have inputted into your search.
-You can find these in PatSnap by using our Keyword Helper.

 Once you have got this far you may think that many of the results aren't relevant.
 The reason for this is because when inputting a search query in the "All" field this will search within the entirety of each of the patent documents, not necessarily the important parts.
 This can be problematic since, for example, the title, abstract and claims are more important than the description.